-- Confirmed if the basic requirements are fulfilled - No value if the basic requirements are not fulfilled. - Or not identified (such as the Choreoghraphic Character Step not performed along the short axis)
+- Confirmed if the basic requirements are fulfilled - No value if the basic requirements are not fulfilled.

 How to Review

 After each performance, the Data Operator informs the panel about the executed elements and the number of reviews, e.g. "8 elements performed,3 reviews are called."
 The DO calls the first element for review